What We Do › Volunteering

 Get Relevant CPD

-We hold in the region of 25 Continuous Professional Development (CPD) events for our volunteers per year based around planning-related topics and soft skills.
-Some of these events are held by PAS staff and others by guest speakers who are experts in their field.
-These events help you develop knowledge to be the best volunteer you can be, and – bonus – they help in your professional life too!
-Examples include:
+We hold around 25 free Continuous Professional Development (CPD) events for our volunteers per year based around planning-related topics and soft skills.
+Some of these events are held by our staff and others by guest speakers who are experts in their field.
+These events help you develop knowledge in relation to volunteering, work, and we hope sometimes other aspects of your life too!

 • Facilitation Station – we introduce you to some basic facilitation skills and look at how we can use these in an online environment

-Volunteering helps you grow as a person.
-Research also shows people who volunteer tend to be more satisfied with their lives and have better overall health than those who don’t volunteer.
+Research has shown that people who volunteer tend to be more satisfied with their lives and have better overall health than those who don’t volunteer.

 Grow your Network